 MODERN SLAVERY ACT STATEMENT

-In this statement “the Company”, “we” or “us” refers to each of Orca Marine Leisure Group Limited and its subsidiary companies Orca Marine Leisure Limited, Argo Nautical Limited, Argo Nautical Yachting S.L.U., Argo Nautical GmbH, and Williams Balear S.L.U.
+In this statement “the Company”, “we” or “us” refers to each of Orca Marine Leisure Group Limited and its subsidiary companies Orca Marine Leisure Limited, Argo Nautical Limited, Argo Leisure Limited, Argo Nautical Yachting S.L.U., Argo Nautical GmbH, and Williams Balear S.L.U.

-The Company operates as a motor yacht distributor for Princess and Chris Craft in the UK and has outlets in Europe.
+The Company operates as a motor yacht distributor for Princess, Chris-Craft, Pardo, Saxdor and Galeon with representation across the UK & Europe.
 The principal activities of the Company are the sale, distribution and servicing of new and used motor yachts and luxury power boats, and brokerage and charter services for used motor yachts and luxury power boats.

-The Company is committed to taking reasonable steps to help address the risk of modern slavery or human trafficking occurring in our supply chains or in any part of our business, recognising that this is an ongoing challenge.
-In order to safeguard against this risk the Company ensures that:
+The Group is committed to taking reasonable steps to help address the risk of modern slavery or human trafficking occurring in our supply chains or in any part of our business, recognising that this is an ongoing challenge.
+In order to safeguard against this risk, the Group ensures that:

-- our management, staff and contractors are advised about the Company’s policy on the MSA;
+- our management, staff and contractors are advised about the Group’s policy on the MSA;

-- on induction, staff are vetted to ensure that they have the right to work in the UK and the Company requires that contractors also carry out such checks;
+- on induction, staff are vetted to ensure that they have the right to work in the UK and the Group requires that contractors also carry out such checks;

 - our business activity and that of our contractors complies with minimum wage legislation; and

-- we effectively communicate the Company’s Public Interest Disclosure (Whistleblowing) Policy.
+- we effectively communicate the Group’s Public Interest Disclosure (Whistleblowing) Policy.

-The Company requires that the business practices and supply chains of our suppliers are in accordance with the MSA.
+The Group requires that the business practices and supply chains of our suppliers are in accordance with the MSA.
 Due to the breadth of our supply chains, we are not in a position to check every business relationship.
-Accordingly, the Company monitors compliance by suitable levels of due diligence according to our assessment of the risk of the potential for modern slavery and/or human trafficking.
+Accordingly, the Group monitors compliance by suitable levels of due diligence according to our assessment of the risk of the potential for modern slavery and/or human trafficking.

-This statement has been approved by the Board of Directors of the Company, who will continue to review and develop our monitoring processes and training and update them as necessary.
+This statement has been approved by the Board of Directors of the Group, who will continue to review and develop our monitoring processes and training and update them as necessary.